sgoel97/blog/content/blog/full-stack/index.md

     </figcaption>
 </figure>

 This one is a classic.
 Follow the tutorial on [The Official React Website](https://react.dev/learn/tutorial-tic-tac-toe) to go through and create a fully functional tic-tac-toe game from scratch, in React.
 Try to understand what's going on each step of the way, and then try to reproduce the entire thing from memory, without help.
 This might be difficult at first so it's fine to look at the tutorial as a reference, but ideally, try to go through the entire exercise until the steps and code are burned into your memory.
+React has a steep learning curve and the jump from vanilla JS to React is much more difficult than most people would expect, an aspect that makes rote memorization of this project an advantage when moving onto more ambiguous uses of React.
+This tic-tac-toe implementation covers most of the important aspects that differentiate React from vanilla JS, making it an essential first start into furthering your frontend development skills.

 ### Project 4: Static Website, Again